basham/webpack-react-demo/README.md

 # webpack-lab
-Experiments with determining how to use Webpack
+Experiments with determining how to use Webpack and React.

 ## Installation